 Figures also show it’s estimated that more than 289,000 people across Berkshire, Buckinghamshire, Oxfordshire and Milton Keynes have taken part in clinical research supported by the National Institute of Health Research, the research arm of the NHS, over the past 10 years.
 These ‘research heroes’ have helped pave the way for new, improved NHS treatments and services.

 Clinical research helps the NHS identify the best interventions and treatments for patients, which have the potential to improve the lives of those affected now, and in the future.

 Dr Andrew Protheroe, Clinical CoDirector of the NIHR Clinical Research Network, said: “These figures tell us that local people understand that taking part in clinical research studies makes patients, and the NHS, better.
 If you want to help, ask your doctor or nurse about taking part in research when you next use your local NHS.”

 The National Institute for Health Research (NIHR) has transformed research in the NHS in the decade since it was established as the research arm of the NHS in April 2006.
 Over five million people across the country have taken part in healthcare research over the past decade, with 98 per cent of NHS trusts and 41 per cent of GP practices now actively engaged in clinical research.

 The NHS constitution gives everyone the right to information about research they could participate in, as part of their everyday healthcare, and clinical research studies are running at every hospital trust in Berkshire, Buckinghamshire, Oxfordshire and Milton Keynes.

-To find out more about clinical research or sign up to the free online course Improving healthcarethrough clinical research.
+You can sign up to the free online course Improving healthcarethrough clinical research provided by FutureLearn.